-Concessions Same Level of
+Level of Service Concessions Same Level of Service

-Quartile FY 2019 Score FY 2019 Concessions 13.75
+Quartile FY 2019 Score FY 2019 Concessions 4 13.75

-Program benefits/serves SOME portion of the City provides program and program is currently being.
-No Requirement or mandate exists offered by other private businesses within City limits with concessionaires in the past.
+Program benefits/serves SOME portion of the Community and adds to their quality of life

+City provides program and program is currently being No Requirement or mandate exists offered by other private businesses within City limits

+GOLF PRO SHOP The primary reasons for managing this operation are twofold.
+1. Staff has had level of service issues with concessionaires in the past.
 By taking this in house we can better manage customer engagement.
 2. The golf course is an enterprise fund.
 Our revenues fund all of our expenditures.
+We believe that this operation will increase our net revenues.